-These condensed interim consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") applicable to interim financial reports, including International Accounting Standard 34, Interim Financial Reporting.
+These condensed interim consolidated financial statements have been prepared in accordance with IFRS accounting standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to interim financial reports, including International Accounting Standard 34, Interim Financial Reporting.
 They do not include all the information and note disclosures required by IFRS for annual financial statements and, therefore, should be read in conjunction with the Company's consolidated financial statements for the year ended May 31, 2024, prepared in accordance with IFRS.

-These condensed interim consolidated financial statements were authorized by the Audit Committee and Board of Directors of the Company on October 29, 2024.
+These condensed interim consolidated financial statements were authorized by the Audit Committee and Board of Directors of the Company on January 29, 2025.